Why walking alone isn't enough to prevent heart disease and what you need to do instead

 Fitness

-But, "walking is INSUFFICIENT for blood pressure improvement.
+However, "walking is INSUFFICIENT for blood pressure improvement.
 The heart rate level reached is too low for an adequate adaptation of the main artery, the aorta.
 Vigorous exercise is needed", says Tyler Read, CEO of Personal Trainer Pioneer.

 Leave the danger zone of inactivity

 Are you tracking your steps?
 Are you recording how many minutes of exercise you get?
-Now, what about the amount of time you spend you sitting?
+Now, what about tracking the amount of time you spend you sitting?

-Dr. Derek Larson, a board-certified internal medicine doctor and a certified hypertension specialist says a "study including over 150,000 adults aged 59 to 82 years showed that replacing sitting time with exercise was associated with a decrease in all-cause mortality.”
+Dr. Derek Larson, a board-certified internal medicine doctor and a certified hypertension specialist, says a "study including over 150,000 adults aged 59 to 82 years showed that replacing sitting time with exercise was associated with a decrease in all-cause mortality.”

 How much exercise do you need to do?